EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

 Tutorial for Daijin
 ===================

-This tutorial will guide you through the task of configuring and running the whole Daijin pipeline on a *A. thaliana* dataset, using one aligner (HISAT) and two assemblers (Stringtie and CLASS2) as chosen methods.
-A modern desktop computer with a multicore processor and 4GB of RAM or more should suffice to execute the pipeline.
+This tutorial will guide you through the task of configuring and running the whole Daijin pipeline on a *S. cerevisiae* dataset comprising two different samples, using one aligner (HISAT) and two assemblers (Stringtie and CLASS2) as chosen methods.
+A modern desktop computer with a multicore processor and 4GB of RAM or more should suffice to execute the pipeline within two hours.

 Overview